ShrushtiK/datadriftdetection/README.md

 2. Training a ML model with the historical data received from Cassandra and storing the trained model on a S3 bucket in AWS
 3. Loading the trained ML model from the S3 bucket and testing the model on the coming data stream from Kafka, and producing an alert when a drift is detected

+##### MLSpark

+MLSpark is a native library in Apache Spark which is used for performing Machine Learning applications by using the native Dataframe (RDD abstractions) for working with the data.

+Our ML model from this library is a GBTRegressor, which is a Boosted Decision Trees Regressor.
+The model predict the next timestamp values for each feature and then compares it with the true value of each feature, respectively.
+We designed the drift detection based on a threshold approach, where the difference between the model prediction and the target value is compared to a set threshold value and triggers an alert for the drift.

 #### Cassandra Database

 Cassandra is a distributed database which is designed to perform well on timeseries data.
 Cassandra is designed to partition data on distributed nodes of Cassandra in a ring quorum.
 The timestamp clustering key in Cassandra can be used to order data within a partition since te timestamp is chronological and already ordered.